 Standard course times are 9.30am–4.30pm.

-If a company or delegate cancels an writing for web training training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Writing for the Web course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Thinking before writing

 - Key differences between printed and online text

 - Connecting good and bad Website characteristics to the writer’s responsibilities